QuentinRa/blog.quentinra.dev/games/game-dev/index.md

   * Short-term
   * Mid-term
   * Long-term
-* What are the obstacles in the goal?
+* What are the obstacles to the goal?
   * Traps
   * Enemies
 * Can the player die?
-How would he got a "Game over"?
+How would he get a "Game over"?
 Is there "save points"?
 * What kind of graphics are you planning to use?
 Something realist, or more something fantasist?

 You should try to find what your game got, that other games didn't.